 Broadly speaking, most business telephone service providers fit in one of two groups: traditional providers and virtual providers.
 We’ve highlighted some of the pros and cons of each type to help you decide which one is the right choice for your business.

-There are many regional and local traditional phone service providers that can meet the needs of small and mid-sized businesses, with options that range from a single phone line with voicemail and caller ID to advanced systems offering features like multiple extensions, conference calling, call forwarding, and more.
+Regarding traditional phone, there are many regional and local traditional phone service providers that can meet the needs of small and mid-sized businesses, with options that range from a single phone line with voicemail and caller ID to advanced systems offering features like multiple extensions, conference calling, call forwarding, and more.

-Virtual Phone Providers
+Intro to Virtual Phone Systems

 Virtual phone systems are a great way to separate business calls from personal calls, and come loaded with professional features like auto attendant and virtual voicemail.
 With more and more companies relying on remote workers, virtual phone systems are a great way to keep teams connected, whether they’re in the same city or across the country.